arcus/education_fellows/reproducibility.md

 > Listen to Janine Clayton speak about scientific rigor and female animal inclusion (5 minute listen): https://www.wbur.org/hereandnow/2014/05/20/nih-female-animals

-In wearable sensor and computer vision development, overwhelmingly white engineers using skewed samples have failed to realize that the optical sensors and computer vision algorithms they created may perform less well on dark skin.
+In wearable sensor and computer vision development, engineers using skewed samples have failed to realize that the optical sensors and computer vision algorithms they created may perform less well on dark skin.
 See, for example, https://www.statnews.com/2019/07/24/fitbit-accuracy-dark-skin/ and https://www.nytimes.com/2018/06/21/opinion/facial-analysis-technology-bias.html.

 The challenge of generalizability is closely linked to reproducibility.
 For example, a study that demonstrates the effectiveness of exercise to improve functioning in depressed suburban teenagers may not generalize to city-dwelling adults.
 In order to gain broader generalizability, this promising experiment on a limited population should be reproduced in a broader or different population.
 If the original study is difficult to reproduce, however, such broader application may prove impossible.